apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/create-function_EN.md

 > "finalize_fn": A function signature that aggregates functions to obtain the final result.
 For aggregation functions, it is optional.
 If not specified, the default fetch result function will be used.
 >
 > "md5": The MD5 value of the function dynamic link library, which is used to verify that the downloaded content is correct.
 This option is optional
+>
+> "prepareFnSymbol": Function signature of the prepare function for finding the entry from the dynamic library.
+This option is optional for custom functions
+>
+> "closeFnSymbol": Function signature of the close function for finding the entry from the dynamic library.
+This option is optional for custom functions

 This statement creates a custom function.
 Executing this command requires that the user have `ADMIN'privileges.